 Tariff: US$ 45,000 per night

-The sense of exclusivity is hammered in as you walk through the Charbagh style garden to once private residence of the former maharajas.
+The sense of exclusivity is hammered in as you walk through the Charbagh-style garden to the once private residence of the former maharajas.
 All floors of the presidential suites are connected through a private elevator.
-Private lounges, bar, even a museum and elegant dining with a private spa adjoining the pleasure pavilion leaves nothing to be asked for.
+Private lounges, a bar, even a museum, and elegant dining with a private spa adjoining the pleasure pavilion leave nothing to be asked for.

-Comprising of a four-floor apartment with rooftop swimming pool, Jacuzzi and lavishly appointed lobbies on each level, the Presidential Suite of this luxury heritage hotel is characterized by the lavish decoration reflected in gold leaf, stucco, ivory and mirror work and gold, silver and ivory furniture used by Maharajas themselves.
+Comprising a four-floor apartment with a rooftop swimming pool, Jacuzzi, and lavishly appointed lobbies on each level, the Presidential Suite of this luxury heritage hotel is characterized by the lavish decoration reflected in gold leaf, stucco, ivory and mirror work, and gold, silver and ivory furniture used by Maharajas themselves.

-If you are looking to indulge in one of these luxury hotels in India, you may visit LuxoIndia.Com – https://www.luxoindia.com/luxury-hotels-india – to find more detail and book your holiday.
+If you are looking to indulge in one of these luxury hotels in India, you may visit Indianholiday.Com –